• Home

 Decks 6–8 (central atrium)

-3-deck Storybook Castle mural, Garden Stage (live shows: Avengers Assemble!, Duffy and The Friend Ship, Captain Jack Sparrow show, Baymax Super Exercise Expo), Mowgli’s Eatery, Gramma Tala’s Kitchen, Garden View staterooms
+3-deck Storybook Castle mural, Garden Stage (Avengers Assemble!, Duffy and The Friend Ship, Captain Jack Sparrow & the Siren Queen, Baymax Super Exercise Expo, Let’s Set Sail embarkation party), Mowgli’s Eatery, Gramma Tala’s Kitchen, Garden View staterooms

 Town Square